 02

-Your instructor will partner you with an experienced student who will guide you through warm-ups and foundational techniques at your pace.
+Your instructor pairs you with an experienced student — your sponsor for the session.
+They'll walk you through the warm-ups and break down each technique at your pace.
+You're never alone on the mat.

 03